In the early morning hours of October 18, 1918, American forces in the French forest of Argonne were in a nearly impossible position.

-York attempted to warn his fellow soldiers but they could not hear him.
-The German prisoners dropped to the ground as the machine-gunners began peppering the Americans with machine gun and rifle fire.
+York’s warning could not be heard and as if by design the German prisoners dropped to the ground as the machine-gunners began peppering the Americans with machine gun and rifle fire.
 Nine of the 17 men were killed or wounded and the others could not move from their position.
 York was separated from the others but he also drew fire.
-He later said, “The bullets were so close they burned my face.”

 Time and again York would yell out, “Come down”, after shooting an enemy soldier.
 It was an invitation for the Germans to surrender.